LuisAlejandro/agoras/docs/migration/faq.rst

 Q: How long will legacy commands be supported?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A: The legacy ``agoras publish`` command is supported with deprecation warnings through all Agoras 2.x releases and will be removed in Agoras 3.0.
-We recommend migrating as soon as possible.
+A: The legacy ``agoras publish`` command was supported with deprecation warnings through all Agoras 2.x releases and was removed in Agoras 3.0.
+Migrate your commands to the new format.

 Q: When should I migrate?
 ~~~~~~~~~~~~~~~~~~~~~~~~